caylent-solutions/terraform-terratest-framework/docs/CLI_USAGE.md

 - `--module-root` - Path to the root of the Terraform module (runs all tests)
 - `--example-path` - Specific example to test (verifies both example and test directories exist)
 - `--common` - Run only common tests (verifies common directory exists)
+- `--parallel-fixtures` - Run test fixtures in parallel (default: false)
-- `--parallel` - Run tests in parallel (default: true, set to false to run sequentially)
+- `--parallel-tests` - Run tests within each fixture in parallel (default: false)
 - `--help, -h` - Show help for the run command

 ## Options for 'format' command